model2vec

 README:

-Model2Vec is a technique to turn any sentence transformer into a really small static model, reducing model size by 15x and making the models up to 500x faster, with a small drop in performance.
+Model2Vec is a technique to turn any sentence transformer into a really small static model, reducing model size by a factor up to 50 and making the models up to 500 times faster, with a small drop in performance.
 Our best model is the most performant static embedding model in the world.
 See our results here, or dive in to see how it works.

 pip install model2vec

-The easiest way to get started with Model2Vec is to load one of our flagship models from the HuggingFace hub.
+You can start using Model2Vec by loading one of our flagship models from the HuggingFace hub.
 These models are pre-trained and ready to use.
-The following code snippet shows how to load a model and make embeddings:
+The following code snippet shows how to load a model and make embeddings, which you can use for any task, such as text classification, retrieval, clustering, or building a RAG system:

 from model2vec import StaticModel